KuoGreen/RoboND-Perception-Project/README.md

 # pcl_callback() function

-`pcl_callback()` is the function that will be called back everytime a message is published to `/pr2/world/points` topic. this function has the 3D point cloud perception pipeline, object detection, and a call to the PR2 mover functuion.
+`pcl_callback()` is the function that will be called back every time a message is published to `/pr2/world/points` topic. this function has the 3D point cloud perception pipeline, object detection, and a call to the PR2 mover function.

 ## The Perception Pipeline

-Following sections will explain the different stages of the percption pipeline used to detect objects before starting the pick and place robot movement.
+Following sections will explain the different stages of the perception pipeline used to detect objects before starting the pick and place robot movement.

 ## Select topic and convert ROS msg to PCL data